 1.7 Procedures

 Participants included in the study were told they would be completing a multiplication task.
-Notably, we aimed to recruit a larger sample to grant us enough power to detect our anticipated interaction effects, and decided to shorten the task from two minutes to 30 seconds.
+Notably, we aimed to recruit a larger sample to provide enough power to detect our anticipated interaction effects, and shortened the task from two minutes (as in chapter 1) to 30 seconds (in the present study).
 Otherwise, the task used was identical to the ones used in previous studies.

 Like the studies in Chapter 1, participants were first told about the rules for the multiplication task and were required to pass the same comprehension questions used in the previous studies before moving onto the main manipulation of payment scheme.